WeblateOrg/weblate/docs/admin/config.rst

 SINGLE_PROJECT
 --------------

-.. versionadded:: 3.8

 Redirects users directly to a project or component instead of showing the dashboard.
 You can either set it to ``True`` so it only works if there is actually only single project in Weblate.
 Alternatively, set the project slug, and it will redirect unconditionally to this project.

-.. versionchanged:: 3.11

-   The setting now also accepts a project slug, to force displaying that single project.

 Example: